blcxtranslations/blcx/_translated/chapter-0029.md

 Don't forget, Lin Xuan was not some genius, but the complete opposite.
 He couldn't be more ordinary and didn't even have spiritual roots.

-A disciple without spiritual roots, could actually outshine the majority of the other disciples.
+A disciple without spiritual roots could actually outshine the majority of the other disciples.
 If this kind of situation came to light, it would be strange for those old foxes to not be suspicious.

 If they discovered the star ocean in his dantian......